Dermal fillers. Everyone seems to be raving about them these days. So let's talk about them a little.

 Collagen also occurs naturally in the skin.
 The early collagen fillers were made from cow collagen.
 The results were short, lasting only about a month.
-Also with these early collagen fillers that derived from cows, allergic reactions were very common.
+Also with these early collagen fillers derived from cows, allergic reactions were very common.

-While some collagen fillers still come from cow collagen, the processing has changed.
-Newer fillers cause fewer allergic reactions and more long-lasting results
+While some collagen fillers still come from cow collagen, most of the processing has changed.
+Newer synthetic collagen fillers cause fewer allergic reactions and more long-lasting results

 Some of the collagen injectables include:

-There aren't as many synthetic fillers as there are hyaluronic acid fillers.
-They're called synthetic because they are man-made substances.
-Nothing in these injectable fillers occurs naturally in the skin.
+There aren't as many synthetic fillers as hyaluronic acid fillers.
+They're called synthetic because they're made wholly in a laboratory.
+None of these injectable fillers has ingredients that occur naturally in the skin.

-The plus with synthetic fillers is they're longer lasting than their hyaluronic acid counterparts.
+The advantage of synthetic fillers is that they last longer than their hyaluronic acid counterparts.

 Synthetic fillers include:

-Radiesse is approved for adding volume to the backs of the hands.
-Sculptra works for signs of facial fat loss.
+Radiesse is approved for adding volume to the back of the hand while Sculptra works for signs of volume loss in the facial fat padding.

-This means you'll need two procedures.
-The first procedure removes the fat.
-The second procedure is for injecting the fat back into your body.
-The results of an autologous procedure are often semi-permanent.
+This means that you will need two procedures.
+The first procedure is to draw the blood.
+The second procedure is to inject the fat back into your face.
+The results of autologous fat treatment are often semi-permanent.

 Side Effects and Risks

 Wrinkle fillers are quite safe.
-But with all medical treatments, there are sometimes side effects.
-An allergic reaction is a potential side effect of any type of medication injected into the skin.
+But as with all medical treatments, there are sometimes side effects.
+An allergic reaction is a possible side effect of any type of cosmetic substance injected into the skin.

-The most common side effects from fillers are bruising, swelling, and redness.
-These happen at the site of the injection.
+The most common side effects of fillers are bruising, swelling and redness.
+These occur at the site of the injection.

-Sometimes small bumps appear under the skin that usually go away on their own.
-In rare cases, the bumps need surgery for removal.
+Sometimes small bumps form under the skin, which usually go away on their own.
+In rare cases, the bumps have to be removed surgically.

-A spa may sound good but limit your spa treatments to facials and massages.
-Some people have at-home parties offering injections at a discounted rate.
-Never get an injectable at home!
+A spa may sound good, but limit your spa treatments to facials and massages.
+Some people host house parties where injections are offered at a discounted price.
+Never get an injection at home!

-Always get your injectable from a licensed doctor's office.
+Always get your injectable from a licensed injector's office.
 Don't be afraid to ask the injector where they sourced their fillers.
-To be on the safe side, only use fillers purchased from the maker.
+To be on the safe side, only use fillers purchased directly from the manufacturer

 Length of Results